Skip to content

 1 / 1

-The company defines deforestation for suppliers as removal of HCV and HCS areas and specifies the cut-off date as October 2017.
+The company defines deforestation for suppliers as removal of HCV and HCS areas and specifies any deforestation/conversion past October 2017 will not be accepted in supplier operations.

 • Y